bcoles/kasld/docs/testing.md

 differential against a colourless run passes while proving nothing.
 Determinism comes from an empty sysroot plus stub components, which also supply the pinned base the coloured branches need.

+**`check-wire-text`** — A component's free text is data, and the fields carrying it — a result's `name`, a disposition's `gate` and `msg` — are rendered into the report an operator forwards.
+An erase-line sequence among them redraws a line already printed, so a finding can be made to read as its opposite by the report meant to expose it. `check-render-color` proves KASLD's own escapes strip back to the plain rendering, which says nothing about escapes arriving in data.

+The admissible set stops at 0x7E rather than merely above 0x1F, because 0x80..0x9F is the C1 control range and a terminal in an 8-bit locale acts on it with no ESC byte involved.
+Both halves are exercised.
+The guard also reads its own output with `grep -a`: without it a high byte makes grep report a binary match instead of lines, leaving the check searching nothing and passing against the very build it targets.

+**`check-sysroot-containment`** — `kasld_resolve()` composes
+`<KASLD_SYSROOT><path>` into a `KASLD_PATH_MAX` buffer, and returning the bare path where the two do not fit sends the read to the analysing machine's own `/proc` and `/sys` while the output still presents a captured tree.
+It is not a truncation trade-off: a prefixed path overflowing 4096 bytes is already longer than one the kernel will open, so the fallback never salvaged a read that would otherwise have worked.
+Before the fix, a 4091-byte sysroot naming nothing read 124 facts where a short one naming nothing read 3.

+Both roots name nothing, so a difference between them can only be a read that escaped.
+A live run supplies the control: a host exposing no more facts than the empty sysroot does leaves nothing to detect, and the guard skips rather than passing on an absence.

 **`check-doc-structure`** — Three failures markdown accepts silently and a reader meets as a broken page: an unclosed fence swallows the rest of the